Adobe opens up its generative AI video models in Premiere for the first time

 (Image credit: Future)

-It's Adobe Max 2024, which means that Adobe is announcing all the projects it has been working on over the last year to improve its software – and unsurprisingly, for anyone following recent years, the focus is all about Generative AI.
+It's Adobe Max 2024!
+Which means Adobe is divulging all the details on the big projects it has been working on since the last Max – and unsurprisingly, for anyone following recent years, the focus is again all about Generative AI.

-Since its launch, Adobe’s Firefly AI models have become an immensely popular part of Photoshop, Lightroom, and Express, and have rapidly expanded into touching every part of the Adobe ecosystem.
-AI has changed the game of photo editing forever – now Adobe aims to inspire a similar shift in video editing with the launch of the first public beta for generative AI for video.
+Since its launch, Adobe’s Firefly AI models have become an immensely popular part of Photoshop, Lightroom, and Express, (over 4 billion images generated!) and have rapidly expanded into touching every part of the Adobe ecosystem.
+AI has certainly changed the photo editing game forever – now Adobe aims to inspire a similar shift in video editing with the launch of the first public beta for generative AI for video.

 So, what’s new in the beta?
-Adobe has added quick ways to extend video or audio to cover gaps in footage, smooth out jarring transitions, and hold shots for longer.
-Adobe’s Firefly video model looks to be the perfect editing workflow companion – I have just seen a demonstration of some of the features on offer and it looks mind-blowing.
+The big news is Adobe has added its first publically available AI video models to extend video or audio to cover gaps in footage, smooth out jarring transitions, and hold shots for longer.
+I have just seen a demonstration of some of the features on offer and it looks mind-blowing.

-Quick side note – Generative Extend is not to be confused with Generative Expand from apps like Photoshop, which can be used to expand the background, which Premiere currently doesn’t offer.
+Quick side note – Generative Extend is not to be confused with Generative Expand from apps like Photoshop, which can be used to expand the background of an image and add in more information, which Premiere doesn’t (currently) offer.

-Check out a quick demo of the software in action below:
+Check out a very quick demo of the software in action below:

 Get the Digital Camera World Newsletter